Efficient Data Analytics on Augmented Similarity Triplets: Introduction

-Given a set ${\cal X}$ of abstractly described $n$ objects, where pairwise distances are implicitly provided by a collection of similarity triplets, ${\cal T}$.
-The traditional approach for machine learning on such an input consists of two steps.
-The first step is to find an explicit representation of ${\cal X}$, as points in a low dimensional Euclidean space (known as embedding), that {\em preserves} the distance information provided in the triplets \cite{tamuz2011adaptively,AmidVW16,NIPS2016_6554}.
-Next step is to employ known algorithms to solve the specific machine learning problem at hand.
+A similarity triplet $(\vec{x}, \vec{y}, \vec{z})$ encodes ordering among the three pairwise distances between three objects $\vec{x},\vec{y},$ and $\vec{z}$.
+Given a set ${\mathcal X}$ of abstractly described $n$ objects, the pairwise distance information is provided by a collection of similarity triplets, ${\mathcal T}$.
+To analyze such data, the traditional approach first represents ${\mathcal X}$ as points in Euclidean space (ordinal embedding) that {\em preserves} the distance information in the triplets~\cite{tamuz2011adaptively,AmidVW16,NIPS2016_6554}.
+Next, appropriate vector-space-based algorithms are employed to solve the analytical problem at hand.

-Recent approaches bypass this expensive embedding step by defining a kernel function (a function of two objects in $\cal X$ returning a real value), which serves as the similarity between two objects.
-The kernel function associates a ``feature vector" to each object in ${\cal X}$, based on ${\cal T}$, and then uses the dot product on these vectors as the similarity measure \cite{Kleindessner2017Kernel}.
-This approach differs from the Euclidean space embedding, in that it does not try to satisfy some global fit to the data, but instead simply represents the object itself.
-Typically these vectors are high-dimensional but sparse, so explicitly representing them and using ordinary dot products is computationally infeasible.
+The kernel-based machine learning approach maps the objects in $\cX$ to feature vectors based on $\cT$.
+A kernel function between two objects, which is usually a dot-product between the corresponding feature vectors, serves as the pairwise similarity value~\cite{Kleindessner2017Kernel}.
+This approach differs from ordinal embedding in that it does not try to satisfy some global fit to the data but instead simply represents the object itself.
+These feature vectors are high-dimensional which makes kernel evaluation computationally infeasible.
+Computing the kernel with the best-known matrix multiplication algorithm takes $\Omega(n^{3.376})$ time, which clearly does not scale to a number of objects more than a few thousand~\cite {Kleindessner2017Kernel}.

-In this paper, we partition the triplets such that each part induces a transitive relation on the set of objects.
-We compute the transitive closure of these relations (represented as directed acyclic graphs) to augment the data with further sound information (without expensive data gathering) leading to better quality kernel values.
-The data augmentation technique can also identify data inconsistency issues with the input.
-This can also lead to better data collection strategies.
-In addition to this, we also give kernel-free algorithms to perform several machine learning tasks.